Climate Change: A Guide For The Perplexed

 - Polar bear numbers are increasing

-For further reading, see the weblinks below.
+For further reading, to get properly informed on this issue, see the weblinks below.

 - Climate myths special, New Scientist